sandymanu/a120_kk/README.md

-Wiko Rainbow & Explay Fresh
+Wiko Rainbow
 ===========================

-kernel:

-cd tinno82_S5501
+Make changes in mbldenv.sh for environment & cd to root of source

 ./mk -o=TARGET_BUILD_VARIANT=user n k

 Then, to create the boot.img: